 We thank and pay our respects to the Wiradjuri people with whom this work has been created, including the Riley family, and the Traditional Owners of country throughout Australia where this work has been created over its many stages.

 This project was initiated by Daniel Riley and initially commissioned by Ilbijerri Theatre Company.
 Produced by Bureau of Works and Australian Dance Theatre.

 Australian Dance Theatre is supported by the Australian Government through the Australia Council, its arts funding and advisory body; Government of South Australia; Tanja Liedtke Foundation; SA Power Networks; Boileau Business Technology; Enoki; Novatech; The Monthly, The Saturday Paper and 7AM.

-- This project has been assisted by the Australian Government’s Major Festivals Initiative, managed by the Australia Council, its arts funding and advisory body, in association with the Confederation of Australian International Arts Festivals Inc., commissioned by Sydney Festival, Perth Festival, Adelaide Festival, Rising and Brisbane Festival.
+This project has been assisted by the Australian Government’s Major Festivals Initiative, managed by the Australia Council, its arts funding and advisory body, in association with the Confederation of Australian International Arts Festivals Inc., commissioned by Sydney Festival, Perth Festival, Adelaide Festival, Rising and Brisbane Festival.
 With sincere thanks to the Scully Fund and all our private donors whose generosity and support make projects like this possible. *Tracker* has also been supported by the Australian Government through the Australia Council, its arts funding and advisory body; the Victorian Government through Creative Victoria; the City of Melbourne through Arts House; Besen Family Foundation; Dubbo Regional Council; Dubbo Regional Theatre & Convention Centre; Annamila Foundation; and the University of Melbourne’s Indigenous Knowledge Institute.
 RISING thanks the Dancing Architects, a group of like-minded donors who support Melbourne’s local dance industry through the festival each year.